overextended/ox_inventory/docs/index.md

 - Shops from esx_shops or the armoury from esx_policejob should be removed
 - Resources like esx_inventoryhud, esx_trunkinventory, esx_addoninventory, etc. should be removed

-### xPlayer functions vs Inventory functions
+### xPlayer vs Inventory
-All item related functions from xPlayer, such as `xPlayer.getInventoryItem`, have been modified for compatibility purposes; however they are considered deprecated and should not be used.
+All item related functions from xPlayer, such as `xPlayer.getInventoryItem`, have been modified for compatibility purposes; however they are considered deprecated.

 The reasoning is fairly simple - there's now additional function references and overhead to consider.
 Fortunately, the new Inventory functions can be used directly and offer a great deal of improvements over the old ones.